bonitasoft/bonita-doc/md/guest-user.md

 The bundle already contains the files needed to setup guest user access with Bonita platform.
 To activate it:

 1. Use the [platform setup tool](BonitaBPM_platform_setup) to retrieve the current configuration.
-You need to execute the following actions in the folder of the tenant in which the applications which require public access are deployed.
+You need to execute the following actions in the folder of the tenant in which the applications which requires public access are deployed.

 2. In the tenant_portal folder of the target tenant: `<BUNDLE_HOME>/setup/platform_conf/current/tenants/<TENANT_ID>/tenant_portal`, edit the authenticationManager-config.properties as follows: